Find Affordable College Courses

 4 Yearly Graduations

 West Virginia University comes in at #4 on our list of the most popular colleges offering doctor's degrees in sustainability science.
-The average in-state tuition for full-time undergraduates is $9,144 per year, while in-state graduate students, on average, pay $10,332 per year.
-During the 2020-2021 academic year, 4 people received their doctor's degree in sustainability science from WVU.
+Roughly 26,200 attend the school each year.
+The average in-state tuition for full-time undergraduates is $9,648 per year, while in-state graduate students, on average, pay $10,908 per year.
+During the most recent year for which we have data, 4 people received their doctor's degree in sustainability science from WVU.

 3 Yearly Graduations

 University of Illinois at Urbana-Champaign comes in at #5 on our list of the most popular colleges offering doctor's degrees in sustainability science.
 Roughly 52,600 attend the school each year.
-The average in-state tuition for full-time undergraduates is $14,446 per year, while in-state graduate students, on average, pay $14,635 per year.
-For the 2020-2021 academic year, 3 doctor's degrees were handed out to sustainability science majors at UIUC.
-Around 33% of these students were from an underrepresented racial-ethnic group, and 67% were women.
+The average in-state tuition for full-time undergraduates is $14,768 per year, while in-state graduate students, on average, pay $15,545 per year.
+During the most recent year for which we have data, 3 people received their doctor's degree in sustainability science from UIUC.
+About 60% of this group were women, and 20% were students from an underrepresented racial-ethnic group.

 #6